Equal Opportunity Employer

 V. Work Environment

 Listed below are key points regarding the physical requirements, and work environment of the job.
-Reasonable accommodation may be made to enable individuals with disabilities to perform the essential functions of the job.
+A reasonable accommodation may be made to enable individuals with disabilities to perform the essential functions of the job.

-• The normal setting for this job is outdoors and/or driving a video/GPS monitored vehicle.
+• Normal setting for this job is outdoors and/or driving a video/GPS monitored vehicle.

 Note: The level of physical effort may vary from site to site and in some cases be greater or lesser than documented here.